edibotopic/tier-list/readme.md

 This is a small web app for making **tier lists**, with support for all major image formats.

-I especially like that it allows Tier Lists to made with `.gifs`.
+I especially like that it allows Tier Lists to be made with `.gifs`.

 ## Problem